jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 But with graffiti I have encountered an apparent contradiction: Isn't it meant to be 'ephemeral'?
 [You do not posses it, nor own it.](https://ketworks.com/2019/03/26/the-ephemeral-nature-of-the-graffiti-art/)

 So, is it ok to preserve that which was not meant to be preserved?
+Would the authors be ok with it?

 <img src="./graffiti_seta.jpg" alt="Favicon">
 <figcaption>Figure 6.
 I see you, fungi man.</figcaption>